 LEVEL 1 Licences are one-day only licences that may be purchased at Club events for people that want to participate for the first time.
 A level 1 licence is for a single event only and for use at only one event per year.
 It is only valid for social and non-competitive participation and only available at certain events.

 LEVEL 2 Licences are the basic club level motor sport licence.
-There are two types of Level 2 licence – Non Speed (L2NS) and Speed (L2S).
-An L2NS licence entitles the competitor to compete in events such as observed section trials, touring assemblies, non-timed road events, motorkhanas, khanacross events, up to International level.
-A L2S licence entitles the holder to compete in L2NS events plus regularity trials up to National Championship level, drifting, single and multi-car speed events (not racing) up to International level, and touring road events that do not run over closed road sections.
+There are two types of Level 2 licence – Non Speed and Speed .
+A Non Speed licence entitles the competitor to compete in events such as observed section trials, touring assemblies, non-timed road events, motorkhanas, khanacross events, up to International level.
+A Speed licence entitles the holder to compete in Non Speed events plus regularity trials up to National Championship level, drifting, single and multi-car speed events (not racing) up to International level, and touring road events that do not run over closed road sections.

 Both the Speed and Non-Speed Licence application forms can be found here.

 Junior Speed and Non-Speed licence application forms can be found here.

 MotorSport Australia have a range of Clubman/National level licences focused to those who wish to compete in a particular discipline up to and including state level event status.
 These licences are discipline specific, and holding a National/Clubman licence for one discipline does not entitle you to compete in another discipline.

 Clubman/National licence application forms can be found here.